bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-clickhouse.md

 description: ClickHouse is an open-source column-oriented DBMS for online analytical processing.
 This tutorial will guide you step-by-step to set up database change management for ClickHouse in Bytebase.
 ---

-This is a series of articles about DevOps: Database Change Management with ClickHouse.
+A series of articles about DevOps: Database Change Management with ClickHouse.

 - DevOps: Database Change Management with ClickHouse (this one)
 - [DevOps: Database Change Management with ClickHouse and GitHub](/docs/tutorials/database-change-management-with-clickhouse-and-github)